ficusyou/titan-solr-cloud-test/README.md

 ```
 Each index (or core as Solr calls them) reside in their own directory in store, store1, store2, and store3, respectively.

 Okay, let's start up Zookeeper first since that's where Solr will look to get its configuration info.
-The version of Zookeeper that ships with this project has been preloaded with the appropriate configs to work out of the box.

 From the root directory of the project, change directories into zookeeper-3.3.5 and run the zkServer.sh script: